-Analysis of the Mount Sinai Data Warehouse found that temperatures and time of temperature are often available in the Epic EMR.
+Analysis of the Mount Sinai Data Warehouse found that temperatures and time of temperature are often available in the Epic EHR.
 We found our ICD-9 schema was capable of identifying LBW infants.
-Some of the codes not specifically associated with a birth weight (e.g. growth retardation) were less specific for identifying LBW neonates.
-Details are discussed in the validation section.
+Some of the codes not specifically associated with a birth weight (e.g., growth retardation) were less specific for identifying LBW neonates.
+Details are discussed in the Validity Section (Section 6.B) of this report.

 Of the hospitals that participate in the New York State neonatal database and using New York State Designations, 23 of 25 (92.0 percent) classified as Level 2 nurseries submit temperature data, 31 of 36 (86.1 percent) with a Level 3 designation submit temperature data, and 16 of 18 (88.6 percent) of Regional Perinatal Centers submit temperature data.
 These data are virtually complete for those institutions that submit data.
-These data capture 84.1 percent of low birth weight admissions to Level 2 or higher nurseries in one year.
+These data capture 84.1 percent of LBW admissions to Level 2 or higher nurseries in a year.
 Medicaid represents nearly half of babies entered into the database.

-We conclude that the necessary data are available at the level of the hospital and that such data could be collected by health plans or Medicaid programs or other entities with contractual arrangements with the providing hospitals.
+We conclude that the necessary data are available at the level of the hospital, and that such data could be collected by health plans or Medicaid programs or other entities with contractual arrangements with the providing hospitals.